theshepherdmatt/CyFi/README.md

-# Quadify-Beta Repository Overview
+# CyFi-Beta Repository Overview
-This is the BETA branch of Quadify
+This is the BETA branch of CyFi
-This repository contains the latest features, fixes, and experimental changes before they are merged into the stable Quadify release.
+This repository contains the latest features, fixes, and experimental changes before they are merged into the stable CyFi release.
-Use this version if you want early access to new features, but understand it may be less stable than the mainline Quadify repository.
+Use this version if you want early access to new features, but understand it may be less stable than the mainline CyFi repository.

 Overview
-Quadify-Beta is a comprehensive guide and toolkit for integrating Quadify audio hardware enhancements into Raspberry Pi audio systems.
-Initially developed by Audiophonics, this project has been extensively enhanced by the Quadify team, with all new updates debuting here before stable release.
+CyFi-Beta is a comprehensive guide and toolkit for integrating CyFi audio hardware enhancements into Raspberry Pi audio systems.
+Initially developed by Audiophonics, this project has been extensively enhanced by the CyFi team, with all new updates debuting here before stable release.

 This repository contains: